Unbounded: Object-Boundary Interaction in Mixed Reality: Expert Feedback

-The creation of boundaries is itself a design dimension.
-Users may want to construct them differently by context~\qs{P1:define-boundary}: ``I like the idea of creating boundaries [in Acoustic Partition]... unlike the other examples where you rely on existing ones.''
-Examples include drawing lines to constrain movement or divide space~\q{P5:lines-divide}, and defining the Trash Can by sketching a circle to toss objects into~\q{P5:define-throw-trash}.
+\mySubFinding{Constructing Boundaries by Need}{sec:constructing-boundaries} Beyond their forms and functions, the agency to create boundaries is itself an important design dimension: ``I like the idea of creating boundaries [in Acoustic Partition] \ldots{} unlike the other examples where you rely on existing ones''~(P1).
+Users may thus construct them differently depending on context~\q{define-boundary}, such as drawing lines to constrain movement or divide space~\q{lines-divide}, and sketching a circle to toss objects into~\q{define-throw-trash}.